PalmLab Help Center

 UMAP Patterns

-- Separated Groups: Distinct sample types or conditions
+- Separated groups: Distinct sample types or conditions.

-- Outliers: Samples with unique expression profiles
+- Outliers: Samples with unique profiles.

-Tool 6: Palmitoylation Motif Finder
+Tool 6: Palmitoylation Motif Analyzer

 1 Input Configuration